Housing Court Answers

 What type of apartment do I live in?

-The first thing you should do to find out what kind of housing you live in is to look at your lease.
-Sometimes the lease will tell you.
+First, look at your lease.
+Sometimes it will say the type of housing.
 If your lease doesn’t say, you will have to do a little investigating.

-Buildings built before 1974 with six or more units are subject to rent stabilization laws.
+Buildings built before 1974 with six or more units are generally subject to rent stabilization laws.
 Each individual apartment has a unique history that determines if it is rent stabilized.
-If you think your apartment may be rent stabilized, contact DHCR and ask them to mail you a rent history.
+If you think your apartment may be rent stabilized, request a rent history.
 Look over your rent history with a housing expert.
 This kind of housing has a lot of rights and protections.

-Your rent can be increased by a certain percentage every year which is determined by the Rent Guidelines Board.
+Your rent can be increased by a certain percentage every time your lease expires.
+The increase is determined by the Rent Guidelines Board.
 Landlords who make major improvements to the building can apply for an increase called an MCI.

 DHCR Succession Rights Fact sheet